BrowserwerkOfficial/bw-jobs/README.md

 # BW Jobs

-The BW Jobs extension for TYPO3 CMS allows you to manage your open job positions from inside the TYPO3 backend.
+The BW Jobs extension allows you to manage and present open job positions on your TYPO3 website.

 ## Features